J-Hope: 2018–present: Solo activities

+J-Hope's first solo release, outside of his work with BTS, was the 2015 rap track "1 Verse"—it sampled "El Chapo" by The Game—uploaded for free via the band's SoundCloud.
+A darker sound in comparison to what he would become known for later on in his career, the song addressed J-Hope's haters, particularly those who continuously listened to his music just to criticize him, and showcased his ability to mold his vocals and rapping style to reflect the content of his lyrics.

-J-Hope released his first solo mixtape, Hope World, worldwide on March 1, 2018.
-It was accompanied by a music video for the lead single "Daydream".
-A music video for the B-side single "Airplane" was released on March 6.
+On March 1, 2018, J-Hope released his first solo mixtape Hope World worldwide, accompanied by a music video for the lead single "Daydream".
+A music video for the B-side single "Airplane" followed on March 6.
 The mixtape debuted at number 63 and peaked at number 38 on the Billboard 200, making him the highest-charting Korean solo act on the ranking at the time.
 Six of the album's tracks entered the World Digital Song Sales chart, with "Daydream" topping the chart and making J-Hope one of only ten Korean artists, including BTS, to reach number one.
 The success of his solo debut led to him ranking at number three on the Emerging Artists chart and peaking at number 91 on the Artist 100; he became the fifth Korean artist and second Korean soloist (after Psy) to chart on the latter.
 Hope World charted in ten countries worldwide, and "Daydream" charted in three.
 The mixtape ranked at number five on Billboard's year-end World Albums Chart for 2018.
-In celebration of Hope Worlds third anniversary, J-Hope released the full version of its closing track "Blue Side (Outro)" for free via BTS' SoundCloud page on March 1, 2021.
+J-Hope released the full version of the mixtape's closing track, "Blue Side (Outro)", for free via BTS' SoundCloud page on March 1, 2021, in celebration of Hope World's third anniversary.

 In 2019, J-Hope released a free collaboration single, "Chicken Noodle Soup", featuring American singer Becky G, on September 27.
 The track debuted at number 81 on the Billboard Hot 100, making J-Hope the first member of BTS to chart on the Hot 100 as a solo artist, the third Korean solo artist to rank on the chart (after Psy and CL), and the sixth Korean artist overall to do so.
 "Chicken Noodle Soup" also became J-Hope's second song to debut at number one on the World Digital Song Sales chart.